-3.-volt Arduinos are a poor choice to use with our sensors.
-Our sensors require 5.0 volt power supply in almost all cases.
+3.-volt Arduinos are a poor choice to use with our wired sensors.
+Our wired, BTA and BTD, sensors require 5.0 volt power supply in almost all cases.
 The 3-volt Arduino Due, for example, is only 3.3-volt.
 Other examples are are Fio, Pro Mini, and some versions of LilyPad, Mega, Pro, Pro Mini, Arduino 101, and Genuino.

 Here is some information about the Arduino Due from the SparkFun web site: